 While sharing his political views has caused many people to view him unfavorably, Trump’s reputation and fame from previous years undoubtedly helped him secure the presidential nomination, gain momentum as a candidate and ultimately allowed him to win the election.
-So while many people might not approve of Trump, many still think of him as an intelligent business person who may be able to implement positive change in government.
+So while many people might not approve of Trump, many still think of him as an intelligent business person who may still be able to implement positive change in government.
 But major news outlets cater to the majority, and the majority of Americans are in the middle.
 Google reflects the majority opinion in most cases.

 Trump has developed a reputation for lashing out against well known politicians and celebrities who don’t support him.
 His negative energy bounces back.
 Most politicians are careful about personally attacking other people because they want as many people as possible to like them.

 However, Trump isn’t afraid to offend people who are supporting his opponents.
-In his eyes, many of those people will never be his supporters anyways and insulting opponents on social media will result in controversy which further disseminate Trump’s name.
+It appears that in his eyes, many of those people will never be his supporters and insulting opponents on social media will result in controversy which further disseminate Trump’s name and galvanize his supporters.

 Here’s a list of Trump tweets directed at his opponents and critics during his election campaign

 Trump didn’t seem too concerned about maintaining a “presidential” image or reputation.
 As a result, his tweets get lots of reactions and media coverage.
 That media coverage is massively promoted by both sides of the political spectrum - the thing is, according to Wikipedia most people are not conservative and about 29% are divided up into various flavors of Conservative.
 Those flavors include Enterprisers, Social Conservatives, and Pro-Government Conservatives.
 This Gallup poll puts Conservatives at about 35% of Americans.
 The rest are in the middle or liberal.
 Right or wrong, Google tends to reflect the majority opinion.
 That's why search results seem more centrist or liberal.